 These can be tricky.
 It’s rare for hackers to initiate contact if they have not made at least some ingress into your systems.
 Obviously, figuring out if you’ve been hacked and how badly is the first thing you should do, and that means initiating your emergency response plan.

 An Urgent Antivirus Message Locks-up Your Web Browser

 First and foremost, you should know which anti-virus program you are using.
-If the message is from your antivirus, it should be informational, telling you what actions had been taken – your antivirus will never lock up your computer or ask for any type of credentials from you.
-If it’s not your anti-virus program, it locks up your browser, or provides you with a tech support number to call, it’s fake.
-Best case scenario, force close by pushing CTRL – Shift – ESC to bring up task manager and closing all browsers.
-Afterwards, open the browser and hopefully the message will not return.
+If the message is from your antivirus program, it should be informational, telling you what actions had been taken – your antivirus will never lock up your computer or ask for any type of credentials from you.
+If it’s not your anti-virus program and it locks up your browser or provides you with a tech support number to call, it’s fake.
+Best case scenario, force close by pushing CTRL – Shift – ESC to bring up task manager and close all browsers.
+Afterward, open the browser, and hopefully, the message will not return.
 Worst case scenario, your computer has been compromised (see Steps 1&2 above).